More than 2,400 Virginians are waiting for a life-saving transplant right now. 40% of Virginia adults have not yet registered.

 If I register to be a donor, how can I be sure that I’ll really be dead when organs and tissues are recovered?

 Organ donation is only accepted following the declaration of death by a doctor who is not involved in transplantation.
 In order to donate organs, a patient must be declared brain dead, or in cases where a family requests withdrawal of ventilator support, declared dead by cardiac criteria.
 Brain death is the complete and irreversible loss of all brain function, including the brain stem and therefore, the patient has NO CHANCE OF RECOVERY.
-To be a legal determination, Virginia Code requires two physicians to make this declaration based on clinical exams and nationally accepted brain death testing methods.
+To be a legal determination, Virginia Code requires that a licensed medical professional makes this declaration based on clinical exams and nationally accepted brain death testing methods.
 The first and foremost job of healthcare professionals at any hospital is to do everything they can to try and save your life.
 It is only after all of these efforts have been exhausted and death has been declared that organ, tissue and eye donation would even be considered

 Do famous or wealthy people get transplants quicker?